sebastianbrookes/markets-vs-polls/README.md

 ![State-by-state accuracy comparison](figures/accuracy/head-to-head.png)

 *Figure 1.
 Snapshot accuracy on September 12, 2024, the final date available in both sources.
-On the last common date, Polymarket made more correct state calls overall and in the swing-state subset.*
+On the last overlapping date, Polymarket made more correct state calls overall and in the swing-state subset.*

 ## Research Questions